tldr-pages/tldr/pages/common/unar.md

 # unar

-> Extract archive file contents.
+> Extract contents from archive files.

-- Extract archive to current directory:
+- Extract an archive to the current directory:

 `unar {{archive}}`

-- Extract archive to the specified directory:
+- Extract an archive to the specified directory:

 `unar -o {{path/to/directory}} {{archive}}`

-- Force overwrite when file to be unpacked already exist:
+- Force overwrite if files to be unpacked already exist:

 `unar -f {{archive}}`

-- Force rename when file to be unpacked already exist:
+- Force rename if files to be unpacked already exist:

 `unar -r {{archive}}`

-- Force skip when file to be unpacked already exist:
+- Force skip if files to be unpacked already exist:

 `unar -s {{archive}}`